Shifu Pam Dye

 Shifu Pam Dye is a Tai Chi and Qi Gong (Chi Kung) instructor with over 15 years experience in the martial arts.
 She earned her second degree black sash in 2016.
 In her earlier years she trained in various Kung Fu styles and started learning Tai Chi Chuan after having shoulder surgery.
 Since then her focus has been on the internal arts.

-Shifu Pam has taught Tai Chi and Chi Kung at adult education classes in Freeport, Baldwin and Rockville Centre, NY and continues to teach weekly classes at Bethlehem Lutheran Church in Baldwin, NY.
+Shifu Pam has taught Tai Chi and Qigong at adult education classes in Freeport, Baldwin ,and Rockville Centre, NY and continues to teach weekly classes at Bethlehem Lutheran Church in Baldwin, NY and other venues.
+In 2017 she developed a Kids Tai Chi curriculum and currently teaches =at a local after school program.

 She is a certified Tai Chi and Qigong instructor through the American Tai Chi Qigong Association (ATCQA).